Naprosnia/RetroPie_BGM_Player/README.md

 ## Usage
 After the installation and the restart, music start playing when Emulation Station launches.
 During the installation, 6 musics are downloaded for you.
+* ES settings `OTHER SETTINGS / PARSE GAMELISTS ONLY` should be `OFF`, otherwise you cant see options menu.
-* To change music volume or enable/disable it, go to `Background Music Settings` on RetroPie settings menu.
+* To change settings, go to `RetroPie-BGM-Player` on RetroPie settings menu.
+* Fade effect is disabled by default, to to settings menu to enable it.
 * You don't like my music?!
 Easy for you, simply go to your roms folder, and inside you will find a new folder called "music", you can put there the musics you want.
 Attention, the audio files should be in .mp3 !

 ## Video